saidvandeklundert/notes/C/extend_python/README.md

 The ctypes part I did on Ubuntu (20.04.3 LTS) using Python 3.10.
 I did not have to install anything other that Python in order to get this to work.

 The Python API part was done on Ubuntu as well.
 In order to get that to work, I had to pip-install `python-dev`.
-On Windows, I had to install Python 3.10 and Visual Studio Build tools 2019.
+I also did this part on Windows.
+I had to install Python 3.10 and Visual Studio Build tools 2019.
 Much to my amazement, it worked without any issues!

 #  Extending Pythong with C using ctypes